logan-bobo/url_short/README.md

     Client ->> Destination Server: redirected to long URL
 ```

+## Low Level Design

+!(system design)[./doc/arch.png]

+1. The client will resolve our load balancer hostname via DNS
+2. The load balancer will forward our requests to a series of back end servers
+3. If the short URL is already in the cache return its long URL
+4. On cache miss look up the long URL from database
+5. Long URL is returned to the user with a redirect

+A breakdown of the API endpoints can be found (here)[./doc/endpoints.md]

 ## Hash Functionality

 Keeping the hash length short is important while allowing us to store a large number of unique short URLs.